 As human resources professionals search for novel ways to evaluate employee performance

-Here are some ways to write a performance self-review that will make a difference:
+How to write a performance that will make a difference:

 - Highlight the highlights.
 Don't be shy about letting your boss know how you have shone during the review period.
 This is the place to boast with grace and diplomacy and, naturally, without putting any of your colleagues down.
 Don't worry about modesty here; this is your opportunity to toot your own horn—and loudly.